Basketball Philippines Jack Animam takes talents to Taiwan.

 They’ve been overwhelming.

-Which is why what happened here at the Lahaina Civic Center on Wednesday was so surprising.
-Gonzaga jumped Duke the way Duke normally jumps teams — shot 64.5 percent from the field in the opening 20 minutes, including 60.0 percentage from 3-point range, took a 16-point lead early in the second half and survived a wild flurry late to record an 89-87 victory and secure the Maui Jim Maui Invitational title.
+This is why what happened here at the Lahaina Civic Center on Wednesday was so surprising.
+Gonzaga jumped Duke the way Duke normally jumps teams — shot 64.5 percent from the field in the opening 20 minutes, including 60.0 percentage from 3-point range, took a 16-point lead early in the second half, and survived a wild flurry late to record an 89-87 victory and secure the Maui Jim Maui Invitational title.

 Folks had been wondering when Duke would first lose.

-Things get physical between Gilas and Iran
+Basketball Philippines Things get physical between Gilas and Iran.

 And it resulted in two players from the Philippine side getting bloodied up.